 One hospital can typically provide meaningful sample size.
 Stratified analysis will benefit from aggregation of multiple facilities.
 Sample size of 15-20 per stratum is adequate to provide useful information.
+Recommended only at IDS level

 Reliability & Validity: Is there published evidence about the reliability and validity of the measure when reported at this level of aggregation?